i-am-bee/bee-agent-framework/examples/agents/granite/README.md

 In order to use IBM [watsonx.ai](https://www.ibm.com/products/watsonx-ai) you can follow the [IBM watsonx as a Service](https://www.ibm.com/docs/en/watsonx/saas) documentation and in particular their [getting started tutorials](https://www.ibm.com/docs/en/watsonx/saas?topic=getting-started-tutorials).

+## 🐝 Download and install bee-agent-framework

+Before getting started you will need to install the bee-agent-framework.

+Follow the [Local Installation](https://github.com/i-am-bee/bee-agent-framework?tab=readme-ov-file#local-installation) section of our main README to [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the Bee Agent Framework git repository and install its dependencies.
+Return to this guide when you have completed these steps and are ready to configure environment variables.

 ## 🛠️ Getting Started

-Before getting started, ensure you have access to an IBM Granite model and have followed any other requirements in the [prerequisites](#prerequisites) above.
+Ensure you have access to an IBM Granite model and have followed any other requirements in the [prerequisites](#prerequisites) above.

 The [granite_bee](/examples/agents/granite/granite_bee.ts) example agent is set up to demonstrate how to use IBM Granite with the Bee Agent Framework.
 In order to run this example, take the following steps:

-1. Follow the [Local Installation](https://github.com/i-am-bee/bee-agent-framework?tab=readme-ov-file#local-installation) section of our main README to [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the Bee Agent Framework git repository and install its dependencies.
-Return to this guide when you have completed these steps and are ready to configure environment variables.

 1. Copy the [.env.template](/.env.template) file to a new file called `.env` and fill out the required details within the `.env` file (replace the values shown in braces), as follows